modcomlearning/BackendAPI/README.md

             # Create a cursor to return results a dictionary
             cursor = connection.cursor(pymysql.cursors.DictCursor)
+            # Do select SQL,test ghis SQL first in phpmyadmin
-            sql = "select * from users where email = %s and password = %s" data = (email, password)
+            sql = "select * from users where email = %s and password = %s"
+            # Prepare data to replace placeholders %s
+            data = (email, password)
+            # use cursor to execute SQL providing the data to replace placeholders
             cursor.execute(sql,data)

             #  Check how many rows are found